dineshj3d/Getting-and-Cleaning-Data/courseproject/Codebook.md

 A 561-feature vector with time and frequency domain variables.
 Its activity label.An identifier of the subject who carried out the experiment.

-See **README** for more information how this raw data set is transformed into a tidy dataset read for analysis
+See **ReadMe** for more information how this raw data set is transformed into a tidy dataset read for analysis

 #
 #

+The raw data set contains the following files:

 activity_labels.txt
 features_info.txt
 features.txt

+subject_test.txt
+X_test.txt
+y_test.txt

-subject_test.txt     subject_train.txt
+subject_train.txt
-X_test.txt           X_train.txt
+X_train.txt
-y_test.txt           y_train.txt
+y_train.txt

 ####R Script
 #